Five Back-To-School Nutrition Tips for Kids

 • 200 lb person would need 99 oz/day (which is ~6 bottles/day at 16.9 oz each)

-3.)
-Eat a Healthy Breakfast each morning.
+The third of our nutrition tips for kids is to eat a healthy breakfast each morning.
 Whether it is at home or at school, ensure you are consuming a well-balanced meal.
 This will help you be able to focus, be in a better mood, and have energy throughout the day.
-If you skip breakfast, you body starts to not trust you and could slow down your metabolism and make it easy to gain weight.
+If you skip breakfast, your body starts to not trust you and could slow down your metabolism and make it easy to gain weight.

 • Example – 1 cup Greek yogurt (plain) mixed with 1 cup of mixed strawberries and blueberries.
 Add an egg white omelet with onions, peppers, mushrooms, spinach.

-• If you are not very hungry in the mornings, try a homemade smoothie with 1 cup fruit, 1 cup milk/yogurt, 1 cup veggies all blended together.
+• If you are not very hungry in the mornings, try a homemade smoothie with 1 cup fruit, 1 cup milk/yogurt, 1 cup veggies all blended.
 Add chia/flax seeds on top for extra fiber and protein.

-4.)
-Increase consumption of Fiber.
-Fiber helps to ensure that we absorb food more efficiently, maintain healthy blood sugar levels, produce vitamins and ensure our “plumbing” is functioning optimally.
+The fourth of our nutrition tips for kids is to increase consumption of fiber.
+Fiber helps to ensure that we absorb food more efficiently, maintain healthy blood sugar levels, produce vitamins, and ensure our “plumbing” is functioning optimally.
 Kids may not realize that eliminating less than 1-2 times per day equates to constipation.

 • The amount of fiber each person needs varies, based on age and weight but most kids will need at least 15g fiber per day.
 Most adults will need 25-30g fiber per day.

-5.)
-Ensure adequate sleep.
+The fifth and last of our nutrition tips for kids is to ensure adequate sleep.
 Most people will need adequate sleep to help mood, attention, and behavior.
-If a person is not getting adequate sleep it can also slow down their metabolism and make it easier to gain weight.
+If a person is not getting adequate sleep, it can also slow down their metabolism and make it easier to gain weight.
 Make bedtime a routine – try to go to bed each night at the same time, turn off all electronics 30 minutes prior to bedtime, turn off all lights and if you need noise, listen to music.

 • Children need 9-11 hours of sleep each night, depending on their age.